-- Holly Black's Modern Faerie trilogy gives us Luis, who is black and gay.
+- Holly Black's Modern Faerie trilogy gives us Luis, who is black and is also gay.

 - The Mediochre Q Seth Series takes this Up to Eleven with Melz, who is old, disabled, female, blind, deaf and technically a witch when you think about it.

-- In the Mortal Instruments and Infernal Devices series, Magnus Bane is biracial (part Asian) and a self-proclaimed "freewheeling bisexual."
+- In The Mortal Instruments and The Infernal Devices, Magnus Bane is biracial (part Asian) and a self-proclaimed "freewheeling bisexual."
 And a warlock to boot.

-- Wade/Unique from Glee is black and transgender.
+- Unique from Glee is black and transgender.